Satsang Ashram

 Satsang Ashram is the headquarters of the Satsang movement started by Thakur Anukulchandra in India and across the world.

-The Satsang Ashram has become a major place of attraction in Deoghar for all kinds of people in the society.
+The Satsang Ashram has become an of attraction in Deoghar for all kinds of people in the society.
 The township surrounding the ashram is known as Satsang Nagar and has a dedicated Indian railways passenger halt for the ease of devotees visiting the place.

 Establishment of the Ashram

 The establishment of the Satsang Ashram at Deoghar was started after Thakur Anukulchandra moved to Deoghar from his birthplace in the Pabna District of East Bengal (now Bangladesh) on 2 September 1946.
 Satsang, as an organization was registered after India got its independence and partition, under the Societies Registration act of 1860.